 Modern World Literature

-Students read a wide variety of classic and contemporary world literature from many different cultures, using novels, short stories, plays, and poetry as windows through which to understand a diverse set of cultures: Afghan, Indian, Chilean, Colombian, British, Russian, British, Nigerian, and South African.
+Students read a wide variety of classic and contemporary world literature from many different cultures, using novels, short stories, plays, and poetry as windows through which to understand a diverse set of cultures.
 Many of the voices studied come from societies in the midst of change.
 As students grow to understand the world as a constantly changing place, students explore the complexities associated with establishing and maintaining cultural identities in a modern world.

 AP English Literature and Composition

-Taught in conjunction with American Studies, this course provides a college-level study of American and European writers of the 19th and 20th centuries and elements of literary composition.
+Taught in conjunction with American Studies, this course provides a college-level study of North American writers, literary terms, and literary analysis.

 AP English Language and Composition

 Taught in conjunction with European Studies, this course is designed to engage students in a beginning-college level study of composition.
 Students develop the ability to work with language and text with a greater awareness of purpose and strategy while strengthening compositional skills.